Mang Tootz moves out but keeps the flavors alive

-EDWIN VERGARA is anything but settled in his new restaurant.
+EDWIN VERGARA was anything but settled in his new restaurant.

-He is casually shuffling between tables, keeping watch of newcomers and finished eaters and striking up spontaneous conversations with seated customers who, upon learning who he is, are more than thrilled to have their photo taken with him.
+He was casually shuffling between tables, keeping watch of newcomers and finished eaters and striking up spontaneous conversations with seated customers who, upon learning who he was, were more than thrilled to have their photo taken with him.

 He is doubtless better known by his nickname: Mang Tootz.